innopolis-devops/labs/ansible/ANSIBLE.md

 Output of `ansible-playbook playbooks/dev/main.yml --diff`

+I hardcoded VM's IP into `hosts.yaml` since in the bonus task and further I am not going to use it, although I know that this secret should be not be published :)

 ```
 TASK [docker : Install Docker packages (with downgrade option).] ***********************************************************************************************************
 The following additional packages will be installed: